Welcome back to your Consultant track

 - Executive alignment brief templates

-The ability to interpret quantitative and qualitative data, turning complex metrics into actionable insight for business and strategy decisions.
+Definition: The ability to interpret quantitative and qualitative data, turning complex metrics into actionable insight.

 - Analyzing business unit performance via KPIs